Ewcyna

 Paper maps, navigation

-I would recommend to buy maps at home - in South-East Asia you can find them (that, except maybe Thailand, where they are available in roadside shops at petrol stations) it only in larger cities such as.
+I would recommend to buy maps at home - in South-East Asia you can find them (but, except maybe Thailand, where they are available in roadside shops at petrol stations) it only in larger cities such as.
 Laos- Vientiane, Luang Prabang and they are really expensive (ok 50 12 USD).
 Anyway, you can use them to plan your route only, because they are not very accurate, but certainly will help you plan your trip.
 I went on just on google maps, which help me find small roads or find myself in big cities, but they are not the ideal solution.
 GPS I never used, I do not have any.

 Internet